-Public Policy Position HB 6024
+Public Policy Position HB 4300

-The Animal Law Section is a voluntary membership section of the State Bar of Michigan, comprised of 266 members.
+The Animal Law Section is a voluntary membership section of the State Bar of Michigan, comprised of 251 members.
 The Animal Law Section is not the State Bar of Michigan and the position expressed herein is that of the Animal Law Section only and not the State Bar of Michigan.
-The State Bar does not have a position on this item.
+The State Bar does not have a position on this item, but supports the involvement of the State Bar of Michigan should the legislation move forward.

 The Animal Law Section has a public policy decision-making body with 15 members.
-On August 15, 2024, the Section adopted its position after an electronic discussion and vote.
-15 members voted in favor of the Section's position, 0 members voted against this position, 0 members abstained, 0 members did not vote.
+On May 12, 2025, the Section adopted its position after an electronic discussion and vote.
+13 members voted in favor of the Section's position, 0 members voted against this position, 0 members abstained, 2 members did not vote.